 Who We Are

-The Institute for Family Governance (IFG) is a forum for trusted advisors (from the legal, consulting, and academic professions) for some of the wealthiest families in the world, as well as the multi-generational business owning or financial families themselves, and the chief executives of their private family offices (referred to as the stakeholders).
+The Institute for Family Governance (IFG) is a forum for trusted advisors (from the legal, consulting, and academic professions) for some of the wealthiest families in the world, as well as the multi-generational business owning or financial families themselves, and the chief executives of their private family offices.

 Daniel F. Lindley